Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 Simple and clear

 2) It is impossible to PRECISELY represent 1/3 in base 10.
-So...

-x = 1/3

-x = 3ifs

-3x = 9ifs

-x = 3ifs

-Again, simple and clear.
+There is even no need to explain about it.

 Still some close-minded people may respond in this way
 -----------------